sirandreww/operate_first_prometheus_data/README.md

 Those csv files may still have missing data in them, and require further processing.

+### Step 3 - 03_make_dataset.py

+This script takes a merged data file from the previous step and makes a dataset out of that data.
+This data can then be used with deep learning models.

 ### Using the data

 A script that imports and uses the data is available in